mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 October 19th, 2025 for a start date in Fall 2026.

-Applications will be evaluated on a rolling basis, so early applications are highly encouraged.
+Applications will be evaluated on a rolling basis until the position is filled, so you can still apply after the deadline.

 ---